DashboardCode/BsMultiSelect/README.md

 ### Known issues
-* Tested only for IE11, Chrome 66, Edge 42/17; Browser should support 'display':'flex' (IE 9 doesn't);
+* Tested only for IE11, Chrome 66, Edge 42/17, IPhone Safari; Browser should support 'display':'flex' (IE 9 doesn't);

 * dropdown options list could be too long if your filter is weak (and items number is not configurable); there are no scroller.

-* no 'smart tracking' of dynamic changes in options - do detach/attach at the end of changes or call 'Update' method (this is actally not a issue, but desing feature)
+* no 'smart tracking' of dynamic changes in options - do detach/attach at the end of changes or call 'Update/UpdateData' method (this is actally not a issue, but desing feature)

 * no rtl (right to left) - as the whole Boostrap 4;

-* no max selected, no "no result" message on empty filter;
+* no max selected option, no "X selected" message, or no "no result" message on empty filter;

 * no smart disabling on mobile devices (manage it manually);

 * usually you still need css to patch some plugin element's styles to fix unexpected theme effects (e.g. in dark themes BS close button could be made white by theme, when you not expect it, then `.badge > close {color:black;}` fix the problem );

-* memory leaks: as I see there is something like several KB memory leak (that can be ignored since as I know every jquery plugin "attach/detach" have same effects) on each attach/detach (compiled objects, not nodes) but I can't identify its source (jquery, bootstrap utilities?).
-If you have knowledge to solve this puzzle: you can identify source of memory leak and inform me.
+* memory leaks: as I see there is something like several KB memory leak on each attach/detach  (that can be ignored since as I see every jquery plugin "attach/detach" have same effects).
+Memory leak is in the compiled objects, not nodes category.
+But I can't identify its source (jquery, bootstrap utilities?).
+If you have knowledge how to explain it: help me.
 Here is a quick way to experiment with attach/detach and memory snapshots: https://dashboardcode.github.io/BsMultiSelect/snippetLeaks.html ;

-* placeholder on IE11 works like on Chrome and Edge (it is dissapeared on input, when on IE11 standard behaviour is "to hide on focus")

 ### Future development

 Actually plugin is ready for BS 5 that means for "no jquery".
-The default dropdown menu (when filter is empty) and limitation of sizes should be provided also.
+The better dropdown menu (two different looks for with and without filters;  limitation of size) should be provided soon.

 ### Alternatives:

 BsMultiSelect was created because at the moment when bootstrap 4 was released all existed multi select plugins had strange side effects.
 It was just simpler to try to combine several BS 4 tools together: `form-control`, `dropdown-menu`, `close` button, `badge` then trying to understand internals of mature projects.

 * Chosen.js: https://harvesthq.github.io/chosen/ - (ver 1.8.5), strange multiple "Consider marking event handler as 'passive' to make the page more responsive" warnings to console, not integrated to bootstrap theme (30KB+10KB js+css minified);